Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

   <img src="../figures/heatmap-exp.png" height="300" width="600"/>
 </p>

-To demonstrate how would could perform an unsupervised hoierachical clustering analysis in R, we will use the same RNA-seq dataset from [He *et al*](https://www.nature.com/articles/s41586-020-2536-x), describing transcriptomic changes in the developing mouse embryo.
+To demonstrate how one could perform an unsupervised hierachical clustering analysis in R, we will use the same RNA-seq dataset from [He *et al*](https://www.nature.com/articles/s41586-020-2536-x), describing transcriptomic changes in the developing mouse embryo.

 Clustering can be quite computationally intensive, therefore we will first generate a subset of the gene expression data containing five specific tissues, rather than all 17.
 ```r